Not-Yug-Sharma/Notes-Obsidian/README.md

 # Automating the updates:

 If you want constant updates you can do the following:
 <ol><li>Manual method: <br> On command prompt cd to the directory(location) where you previously cloned the repo.
 Then just enter "git pull".
-If there are changes this will automatically apply them to your "Downloaded" repo as well. <B>
+If there are changes this will automatically apply them to your "Downloaded" repo as well.
+While using <u>git pull</u> only the changes will be downloaded.